iotaledger/identity.rs/documentation/docs/workflow.md

 ### Issues

-Issues are opened when a certain task or problem is noted but cannot immediatly be fixed.
+Issues are opened when a certain task or problem is noted but cannot immediately be fixed.
 Issues contain long term work, requests and larger topics.
 Please use the correct issue template for a particular issue.
 Only IOTA Foundation members should use the issue template flagged for maintainers.
 Make sure to [label](#Issue-Labels) the issue correctly.
 As a contributor you may also add issues to a certain `project`.

 ### Pull Requests

 When a new branch is created for the development of a feature, it should be pushed to origin as soon as possible, making it public to all contributors.
 In addition, a PR should be opened in draft status, describing the goals and requirements of the feature being developed.
-Any code written and commited should frequently be pushed to the branch.
+Any code written and committed should frequently be pushed to the branch.
 This acts as a back-up mechanism, and provides transparency towards other contributors and to the community.
 You should integrate the origin of the PR regularly to prevents merge conflicts.
 Other contributors are encouraged to provide feedback on a PR during its development.
 A PR should be flagged as 'ready for review' once the PR has implemented all changes and no further commits are planned by the main contributors.
-The repository requires a review to be provided by atleast one (other) developer in the team that works in the same language or has knowledge of the work before it can be merged.
+The repository requires a review to be provided by at least one (other) developer in the team that works in the same language or has knowledge of the work before it can be merged.
 In order to generate good [changelogs](#Changelog), the PR title must be written in a way that is suitable as an changelog entry and the PR needs to be [labeled](#PR-Labels) correctly.
 Once a PR is approved, the preferred method is "squash-and-merge" to keep the destination branch clean and allow many small commits while work is in-progress.